psyx3/Data-Cleaning-python/README.md

 This project involves cleaning and exploring the Titanic dataset.
 We perform data cleaning tasks such as handling missing values, encoding categorical variables, and visualizing key insights.

 ## Files
-- `TITANIC_EDA.jynb`: Python script for data cleaning and EDA.
+- `TITANIC_EDA.ipynb`: Python script for data cleaning and EDA.
 - `cleaned_titanic_data.csv`: Cleaned dataset ready for analysis.
 - `README.md`: Project description and instructions.